-Where appropriate, we will work with other regulatory agencies and ombudsman schemes to promote compliance in the markets we regulate.
-This includes referrals, developing memoranda of understanding, or information-sharing arrangements with other regulators to support collaboration and information sharing.
+Where appropriate, the commission works with other regulatory agencies and ombudsman schemes to promote compliance in the markets we regulate.
+This includes responding to referrals, co-investigating, coordinating our work to support consumers and market operators, as well as developing memoranda of understanding and information-sharing arrangements with other regulators.

-Apart from working with the Energy and Water Ombudsman Victoria regarding dispute resolution, the commission liaises and works with Consumer Affairs Victoria and the Australian Competition and Consumer Commission for potential breaches of the Australian Consumer Law.
-We also engage with other regulators, including Australian Energy Regulator, Solar Victoria, and Local Government Victoria, and Energy Safe Victoria, Victoria's energy safety regulator responsible for electricity, gas and pipeline safety.
+Stakeholders we work with include the Energy and Water Ombudsman Victoria, Consumer Affairs Victoria, the Australian Competition and Consumer Commission, Australian Energy Regulator, Solar Victoria, and Local Government Victoria, Energy Safe Victoria and the Victorian Building Authority, and Safe Transport Victoria.